-Brendan Oliss is a student Data Research Assistant at Georgetown’s Center for Security and Emerging Technology (CSET), where he focuses on data visualization and global STEM education.
+Brendan Oliss was a student Data Research Assistant at Georgetown’s Center for Security and Emerging Technology (CSET), where he focuses on data visualization and global STEM education.
 Previously, Brendan worked as a White House Intern and performed research for the Executive Office of the President.
 Brendan is pursuing degrees in Biology and Political Economy at Georgetown University.

 The Carnegie Classification of Institutions of Higher Education is simplifying its top-tier R1 research criteria this year.
 Recognizing the strategic importance of historically Black colleges and universities, Congress passed Section 223 of the 2023 National… Read More